 For any hypothetical intellectual property created or enhanced in the course of program activities or afterwards it is important to notice that the participation in the Catalyst Europe program does not, in and of itself, confer on fellows any ownership, license or other interest in or to intellectual property (copyrights, inventions, trademarks, etc.).
 Any intellectual property is generated by fellows as part of their work in the program will be handled in accordance with the institutional policies of the inventor(s).

 Please check the criteria in the Eligibility & Selection Criteria page.

 Absolutely!
 You just need to choose your preferred Catalyst Europe Hub during the admission process.
-If you are selected, you will be assigned to that Hub and you will be required to attend in person the weekly sessions in that location.
-Remember that you are expected to organize yourself (travel-wise) to physically attend weekly sessions at your assigned Hub (either because you relocate or because you travel once per week to the assigned Hub).
+If you are selected, you will be assigned to that Hub and you will be required to attend in person to 3 weekly sessions in that location.
+Your enrollment agreement would be signed with the university in your assigned Hub (UPM in Madrid, FAU in Erlangen and UniDeb in Debrecen)